alankang25/ReModEx/README.md

 conda activate manuscript-pipeline
 ```

+## Inputs
+There are two main files needed as input for this pipeline:
+    1. ENCODE .tsv file

+    #TODO: need to get pictures and add description about what an ENCODE .tsv file is.

+    2. Differential peak calling file

+    #Specify what columns are needed for the analysis (BAFdep and )

 ## Pipeline
-Below is an outline of the pipeline which takes in an ENCODE formatted TSV file, ATAC-seq BigWig and peak files pre- and post- treatment to list the importance of various chromatin features in explaining accessibility changes across treatment groups.
-This output is organized in a .csv file named output.csv.
-In this example, data from BRG1/BRM Associated Factors Complex (BAF) inhibited GM12878 cells will be used.
+Below is an outline of the pipeline which takes in an ENCODE formatted TSV file,

 ![Pipeline diagram showing data flow and model steps](docs/pipeline_diagram.svg)

 ## Usage
 ### FRiP and Peak Count Filtering
 ```bash
 # For this demo, a tsv with the following filters from ENCODE was downloaded:
 # biosample=GM12878, Output Type=IDR thresholded peaks, File format=bed, Assay Title=TF ChIP-seq, Status=Released